Kelsey Grammer: 1984–1993: Breakthrough with Cheers

+1993–2004: Stardom and acclaim with Frasier

+In September 1993, the character became the protagonist of spin-off Frasier.
+In the show, Frasier has moved from Boston to Seattle and works as a radio psychiatrist alongside his producer Roz (Peri Gilpin).
+In addition to starring, Grammer also directed more than 30 episodes, and sang the closing theme "Tossed Salads and Scrambled Eggs".
+In 2001, he negotiated a $700,000-per-episode salary for Frasier.
+The show was nominated for, and won, numerous awards during its 11-year run, concluding in May 2004.
+The show met instant success, and received five Primetime Emmy Awards for Outstanding Comedy Series.
+This record has never been broken, with Modern Family tying the record.
+Grammer himself received 10 Primetime Emmy Award nominations for his role in Frasier, winning four times, tying him with Carroll O'Connor, Michael J. Fox and Jim Parsons for the most wins for Primetime Emmy Award for Best Actor in a Comedy Series.
+His 20-year run playing Dr. Frasier Crane (in both Cheers and Frasier) ties a length set by James Arness in playing Marshal Matt Dillon on Gunsmoke from 1955 to 1975, but it was surpassed by Richard Belzer in playing Det.
+John Munch on Homicide: Life on the Street and Law & Order: Special Victims Unit since 1993.
+Then, in February 2021, it was announced that Grammer would reprise the character in a revival set to air on the streaming service Paramount+.

 In 1995, Grammer voiced Dr. Frankenollie in the Mickey Mouse short Runaway Brain, and it was nominated for Academy Award for Best Animated Short Film.
 He later starred in the lead role as Lt.
 Commander Thomas "Tom" Dodge in the film Down Periscope (1996), and voiced Vladimir "Vlad" Vasilovich in the 20th Century Fox's critically acclaimed animated movie Anastasia (1997).
 In 1999, Grammer voiced the main antagonist Stinky Pete in Pixar's Golden Globe Award-winning Toy Story 2 (1999).
 He also provided voice work for several other animated television series and direct-to-video films, such as Barbie of Swan Lake, Bartok the Magnificent, the title character in the short-lived animated series Gary the Rat, and the narrator of Mickey's Once Upon a Christmas.
 He also voiced Dr. Ivan Krank in Disney's Teacher's Pet (2004).
 In 2004, he played Ebenezer Scrooge in the musical television film A Christmas Carol.